 • On January 11, 2013, the commercial operations of the SPOT-4 satellite were terminated.
 The joint decision on stopping commercial operations of the satellite was made by the SPOT-4 owner - CNES (French Space Agency) and the satellite Operator - Astrium GEO-Information Services.
 10)

-- The satellite has been operating for almost 15 years (177 months) from its launch in March 1998.
+- The satellite has been operating for almost 15 years (177 months) since its launch in March 1998.
 Over 6.8 million images of the Earth have been acquired since then.

 • The SPOT-4 mission end is foreseen for the end of 2012.
 11)

 • The SPOT-4 spacecraft and its payload are operating nominally in 2012.
 There were no changes during the past year.
-The solid state memory unit is still unusable after the switch performed on the redundant chain in the TMCU case (2009; both magnetic on-board recording units (EMS) are still operational, so that SPOT-4 keeps its nominal recording capability unchanged).
+The solid-state memory unit is still unusable after the switch performed on the redundant chain in the TMCU case (2009; both magnetic onboard recording units (EMS) are still operational, so SPOT-4 keeps its nominal recording capability unchanged).
 12)

 The new crater is 4.5 km from Puyehue, a cone stratovolcano that peaks at 2,236 meters.
 Eruptions of this volcano range can be very explosive, as it sits atop the Peru-Chile Trench where the Nazca Plate is sliding under the South American Plate at a rate of 7 cm a year.